rbdannenberg/arco/doc/design.md

 The `output_set` and `run_set` are lists of ugens and affect reference counts.
 Every ugen also has flag bits `IN_OUTPUT_SET` and `IN_RUN_SET` indicating membership.
 A ugen can only be in either set once.
-If the object is freed, it is removed from the `output_set` or `run_set` which reduces the reference count once more.
+An object will not be freed if it is in either set. *An alternate policy is possible, but not implemented: If the object is freed, it is removed from the `output_set` or `run_set` which reduces the reference count once more.
 Thus, if an object only has a reference from the client and is also in the `output_set`, then an `/arco/free` message will remove it from the `output_set` (immediately) and free it.
-It follows that one should not free a unit generator while it is producing sound, as this can cause a click.
+If this policy is implemented, one should not free a unit generator while it is producing sound, as this could cause a click.*

 ## Unit Generator References in Serpent